markozugic/laravel-boilerplate/README.md

 ## Option 1: Use script to do everything for you

-We've written bash script that will do all things that you would normally have to do manually.
+You will find init.sh bash script that will do all things that you would normally have to do manually.

 In order to run script all you have to do is run `chmod +x init && ./init`